OranHamza/video_annotation_tool/README.md

 ![image](https://github.com/OranHamza/video_annotation_tool/assets/127665894/d607e94e-4445-4b22-989f-3a807da1af1b)

 **Important events**:
--the puncture moments into gelatine (E1),
+- The puncture moments into gelatine (E1),
--from gelatine into the tissue (E2),
+- From gelatine into the tissue (E2),
--from tissue into gelatine (E3),
+- From tissue into gelatine (E3),
--the moment when the needle stops moving and start being pulled out of the phantom (E4).
+- The moment when the needle stops moving and start being pulled out of the phantom (E4).

 **Important phases**:
--when the needle passes through gelatine (P1),
+- When the needle passes through gelatine (P1),
--when it passes through the tissue (P2),
+- When it passes through the tissue (P2),
--when it passes through gelatine again after exiting the tissue (P3).
+- When it passes through gelatine again after exiting the tissue (P3).

 ## Installation